-Do You Need Lacquer or Varnish?
+Should You Choose Lacquer or Varnish?

 Here are a few important factors to consider while choosing varnish or lacquer:

 An important factor is your budget.
 How much are you willing to spend on the finish?
-Lacquer finish will cost you more especially if you want to cover a large surface.
+Lacquer finish will cost you more if you want to cover a large surface.

 This is because you’ll need more lacquer spray cans.
 Even the larger 1-liter lacquer finish costs more than the 1-liter varnish.
 So for a pocket-friendly option, pick varnish.